 Venice must be the most stereotyped city in history.
 A city that has been vilified and denatured by tourism, left to little more than a shadow of its former self.
 An amusement park for package tourists.
 A photo set for cruise-ship passengers.
 Another box to tick by bucket-listers.

 A beautiful one, though.
-I agreed with all of the above until I visited Venice during Carnival.
+I agreed with all of the above until I visited Venice from Milan during Carnival.
 It wasn’t my first visit; it was probably my twentieth.
 My hometown, Milan, is a mere two-three hours away from the Serenissima.
 I remember my first visit, during a school trip in the late Nineties.
 I stood speechless just outside of Santa Lucia station, my first glimpse of the Grand Canal.
 I had never seen anything so beautiful.

 Unfortunately, my first experience of the city was soon to be marred by the incessant click-clicking of cameras around me, pigeon-feed sellers in Piazza San Marco, scores of souvenir shops overloaded with cheap junk.